 Vernal Falls is an amazing waterfall in Yosemite National Park.
 There are many amazing waterfalls in the park, but Vernal Falls was our favorite.
 Unfortunately, there is a fairly strenuous hike to get there.
-The hike is primarily uphill, and steeply uphill, and runs for around a 1.5 miles to the waterfall, which makes it a total of three tiring miles.
+The hike runs steeply uphill for around 1.5 miles to the waterfall, which makes it a total of three tiring miles.
 This hike is also part of the Mist Trail and begins at shuttle stop #16.
 The trail also continues up to Nevada Falls.

 The first thing you come to is a large left-hand turn.
 This is where the trail sweeps around and leads back up the canyon.
 Many people stop and take a picture looking back over the valley.
 The trail continues to climb for a long way after that, and it is quite narrow.
 This can be troublesome with the amount of traffic you see on the trail.
 We easily passed a thousand people, and probably a lot more.
 There was never a time we couldn’t see at least two dozen people on the trail with us.